daffainfo/ctf-writeup/DownUnderCTF 2023/README.md

 # DownUnderCTF 2023
 CTF writeup for The DownUnderCTF 2023.
-I took part in this CTF competition with the Heroes Cyber Security team, and got 1st place out of 2k teams
+I took part in this CTF competition with the Heroes Cyber Security team and secured the 1st place out of 2k teams

 | Category | Challenge |
 | --- | --- |